ajnsit/concur-documentation/README.md

 Concur provides a very simple DSL for constructing HTML DOM elements.
 This widget is a button with some text inside it.

+#### Widget Return Types

 All Widgets in Concur have a *lifecycle*.
 But unlike the ad-hoc lifecycle in other frameworks, here the lifecycle is principled and reflected in the type.
 A widget that stops running after a while but doesn't return anything useful (e.g. a button) usually has the type `Unit` (or `()` in Haskell).
 A widget that displays something and never stops (e.g. a label) has the type `forall a. a` which is equivalent to `Void`, or the uninhabited type.
 Forever looping widgets will also usually have this type.
 The type itself shows clearly that nothing scheduled to be run after this widget will ever run.
+I like to call such widgets "Display Widgets".
+They are typically used to display static things like text.
+Because of their polymorphic return type, they can be passed to any function which requires a Widget of a particular return type, which comes in very handy.

 The type of this widget - `forall a.
 Widget HTML a` is also automatically inferred by the compiler, so need not be specified.
 The compiler knows that the return type of this widget is `forall a. a` because we have not attached any event handlers to the widget, so any dom elements created are static and never end or change.